The Complete Guide to Horse Clipping – Techniques, Tools, and Troubleshooting

 - You could say that body clippers are mid-size, more flexible than the shears, but not as agile as the trimmers.
 The power level is also mid-range.
 Traditionally, the cordless varieties are slightly less powerful than the corded models, but that’s not the case with newer versions.

-- These styles of clippers can also take care of any trimming needs in addition to covering large areas for body clipping.
+- These clippers can also take care of any trimming needs in addition to covering large areas for body clipping.

 Reasons to use clippers on your horse: